 Red Goddess Grilled Flank Steak is so delicious.
 Marinated in a sauce that’s made with red peppers, onions, garlic, spices and fresh herbs, it will be a huge hit at your summer barbecue!

 At the end of a meal, when I’m faced with a serving platter with a few bits of steak left, and some crazy delicious sauce still remaining along its surface, I find it nearly impossible to get into the kitchen before I go at it.
 Which I only do if there are guests — otherwise, why would I even get up!? 😉

 This is totally the case with this recipe.

-You see, the steak is marinated in the ever-so-delicious Red Goddess Sauce (pictured below).
+You see, the steak is marinated in the so delicious Red Goddess Sauce.